 Install AIStor on Ubuntu Server

-AIStor strongly recommends using only Long-Term Support (LTS) Ubuntu releases in the LTS standard security maintenance lifecycle with LTS Kernels in the 5.x or 6.x release series.
+MinIO strongly recommends using only Long-Term Support (LTS) Ubuntu releases in the LTS standard security maintenance lifecycle with a Linux Kernel version 6.11 or later, such as Ubuntu 24.04.2 LTS+.
+These Linux kernels include support for critical performance features.

 Procedure